 There are three types of Macrocycles in the classical periodization model.

 - Accumulation – Increase conditioning and technical aptitude.

-- Transmutation – Translate base acquired in Accumulation phase to be adapted to competition.
+- Transmutation – Translate base acquired in the Accumulation phase to be adapted to the competition.

 - Realization – Use of heightened performance in competition